LAB02-Research/HASS.Agent/README.md

 ![Tray icon](https://raw.githubusercontent.com/LAB02-Research/HASS.Agent/main/Images/hass_agent_tray_icon.png)

-Make sure it's always visible and not hidden in the overflow.
+Make sure it's always visible and not hidden in the overflow, otherwise notifications may not get shown.
 You can drag the icon next to your clock to do so.

 There's a right-click menu, but you can also just double-click to open the home screen: